The Parent-Child Home Program (PCHP)

 The information in this program outline is provided by the program representative and edited by the CEBC staff.
-The Parent-Child Home Program has been rated by the CEBC in the area of: Home Visiting for Child Well-Being.
+The Parent-Child Home Program (PCHP) has been rated by the CEBC in the area of: Home Visiting for Child Well-Being.

 Target Population: Two and three-year-olds who face multiple obstacles to educational and economic success.
 These risk factors include, living in poverty, being a single or teen-age parent, low parental education status, illiteracy/limited literacy, and families who are challenged by language barriers (e.g., immigrant families).